julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 It’s collaborative!
 I set you up, and then you come in like *yes, AND here’s a beautiful song I wrote.*

 **Josie:**
 Ok, sure.
-But your setup is just Aristotle, Sappho, Thesipis, Heraclitus, here’s what the dictionary has to say.
+But your setup is just a list of definitions and philosophers.
 How am I supposed to write songs about that?
 You know my style is more… raw and honest.
-Where do I even fit in this?
+Where do I fit in?

 *[pause]*